kwiter/Guided/README.md

 # Guided

-This repository contains code meant to as a guide for random projects
+This repository contains code meant as a guide for random projects

 #mapFromFips.r
 This code combines us state and county shapefiles with data organized by fip codes